MetGIS/metgis-api-documentation-public/metgis_long_range_point_API_reference.md

-# MetGIS long-range Point API
+# MetGIS Long Range Point API

 The MetGIS long-range Point API is an application programming interface that can be used to access long-range weather forecast data in JSON format.
 This document provides a detailed description of its usage.